 Ramadan is more than just fasting.
 It is normally a time that Muslims have a greater focus on charity and on prayer.
 Fasting also includes not drinking any water during the day and it normally goes beyond fasting from food and drink, it includes abstaining from smoking, taking medication and sexual activity during sunlight hours too, also abstaining from negative thoughts.

 Eid al-Fitr meaning ‘Festival of Breaking the Fast’, is the important holiday that follows the month of Ramadan.
 Celebrated for up to three days, Eid al-Fitr does not begin until the sighting of the moon.

 Advice for staff supporting students during Ramadan

-Our Race, Ethnicity and Religion toolkit aims to improve staff confidence by enabling staff to gain a deeper understanding of cultural diversity, ethnicity and religion.
+Our Family origin, Ethnicity and Religion toolkit aims to improve staff confidence by enabling staff to gain a deeper understanding of cultural diversity, ethnicity and religion.

 Fasting during studies, revision and exams can be a challenge and it would be expected that students may be more alert and able to concentrate better in the morning as they will have eaten just before sunrise.
 Try to structure work in a way that can support those who are celebrating Ramadan.